atobeclaq/Restaurant-Game/README.md

 ## Progression and Rewards

 - As the restaurant serves more customers, it will gain experience and level up.
-- Leveling up unlocks new dishes and furniture options (currently under development).
+- Leveling up unlocks new dishes and furniture options.

 ## Installation